aslakjohansen/student-projects/db/clicker-system.md

 - [What is Bloom's Digital Taxonomy?](https://www.youtube.com/watch?v=fqgTBwElPzU&t=8s)
 - [Matching student respons questions via Bloom’s taxonomy – a five-step approach](https://youtu.be/n_tFCdHcF3M)
 - [The Grammar of Graphics](https://www.springer.com/gp/book/9780387245447) Disaggregation of "graphics" could be inspirational.
+- The notion of "branching" in Microsoft Forms.